 • Adequate organ function

 • Women of childbearing potential (WOCBP) must agree to use a highly effective method of contraception from the time of giving informed consent until at least 10 months after the last dose of loncastuximab tesirine.
 Men with female partners who are of childbearing potential must agree to use a condom when sexually active or practice total abstinence from the time of giving informed consent the first dose until at least 7 months after the last dose of loncastuximab tesirine.
 Men must refrain from donating sperm during this same period.
-For the arm that includes glofitamab, WOCBP must agree to use contraceptive methods that result in a failure of <1% per year or remain abstinent (refrain from heterosexual intercourse) during the treatment period and for at least 18 months after pretreatment with obinutuzumab.
-For the arm that includes mosunetuzumab, WOCBP must agree to use contraceptive methods that result in a failure of <1% per year or remain abstinent (refrain from heterosexual intercourse) during the treatment period and for at least 3 months after the final dose of mosunetuzumab and tocilizumab (if applicable).
+Arm E: WOCBP must agree to use contraceptive methods that result in a failure of less than 1% per year or remain abstinent (refrain from heterosexual intercourse) during the treatment period and for at least 18 months after pretreatment with obinutuzumab.
+Arm F: WOCBP must agree to use contraceptive methods that result in a failure of less than 1% per year or remain abstinent (refrain from heterosexual intercourse) during the treatment period and for at least 3 months after the final dose of mosunetuzumab and tocilizumab (if applicable)

 Exclusion Criteria: